tskit-dev/msprime/docs/file-format.rst

 #####################

-The correlated genealogical trees that describe the shared ancestry of set of samples are stored concisely in ``msprime`` as a sequence of coalescent events, represented by a collection of easy-to-understand tables.
-These are output by coalescent simulation in ``msprime`` or can be read in from another source.
+The correlated genealogical trees that describe the shared ancestry of set of samples are stored concisely in ``msprime`` as a collection of easy-to-understand tables.
+These are output by
+coalescent simulation in ``msprime`` or can be read in from another source.
 To make this information as efficient and easy as possible to use, we store the data on disk in a `HDF5 <https://www.hdfgroup.org/HDF5/>`_ based file format.